yamiteru/cynic/README.md

 # Cynic

 Tiny and simple TS pub/sub library with great focus on performance.
+_(run `yarn benchmark` too see how much faster Cynic is)_

 ## Concept